Ancurio/mkxp-freebird/doc/extension_doc.md

 Returns the cumulative amount of scroll events (negative if down, positive if up) inbetween the current and last `Input.update` call.

+## Input::MOUSEX1 / ::MOUSEX2

+These two constants representing two extra mouse buttons can be passed to the familiar #press?/#trigger?/#repeat? functions.

 ## MKXP.data_directory()
 returns: String